August 12, 2022

 The EatMyRide Carbohydrate Burn/Intake Balancer uses your personal metabolic profile – as also used in the EatMyRide mobile app – to calculate your carbohydrate burn real time during cycling.
 During your training you get insight in how your intensity influences your carbohydrate burn, which is a vital thing to know before you start in a big race.

 The Carbohydrate Burn/Intake Balancer lets you keep track of what products you take during the ride.
-You simply select I consumed a product in the data screen and select what product you have taken, be it a bar, banana, gel or other product.
+You simply select Food or Drink in the data screen and select what product you have taken, be it a bar, banana, gel or other product.
+Note that you can use your own products, instead of the preprogrammed general products.
 In the data field you will see your average carbohydrate intake per hour, so that you can compare it to your burn.
 And this brings us to the third benefit of the app.

 Usually when you start your ride you have some carbohydrates available in your body in the form of glycogen.
 These glycogen stores may be used (partly) during exercise without a problem.
 However, these stores are limited, so if you wouldn’t consume carbohydrates, you would hit the wall at a certain point.
 In the EatMyRide Carbohydrate Burn/Intake Balancer you see how much glycogen you have used already.
 To calculate this we take into account both your carbohydrate burn as well as your carbohydrate intake.
 We also account for the speed at which the consumed carbohydrates are taken up by the body.